The Network and its 6 members

-Salvation Army Trading Company Ltd (SATCoL) is the trading arm of The Salvation Army in the UK, raising funds to support the charity through their network of over 230 charity shops, growing number of Donation Centres, and over 7000 clothing banks.
-The SP&S devision within SATCoL supplies The Salvation Army with resources including uniforms and music.
-In the last 10 years, SATCoL have contributed over £70 million profit to the work of The Salvation army in the UK.
-SATCoL is a signatory of SCAP, the Sustainable Clothing Action Plan and less than 1% of donations received through the stores and clothing banks end up in landfill.
-SATCoL is aiming for zero landfill waste in 2020.
+Salvation Army Trading Company Ltd (SATCoL) is the trading arm of The Salvation Army in the UK, raising funds to support the charity through their network of over 220 charity shops, a growing number of donation centres, and over 8,000 clothing banks.
+In the last 10 years, SATCoL has donated over £76 million to The Salvation Army in the UK.
+Through its SP&S division, SATCoL also provides a range of publishing and music services, as well as supplies to support the parent church and charity in its mission.

-ReShare is the clothing collection division of Salvation Army in the Netherlands.
+ReShare is the clothing collection division of The Salvation Army in the Netherlands.
 The organisation collected 28,7 million kg of used textiles in 2017.
 In processing the donated products, ReShare offers employment to over 200 people who have difficulty entering the regular job market.
-Additionally 75 employees (FTE) and 105 volunteers (2017) are working in ReShare's activities.
-In 2014 ReShare started a retail chain in second hand clothing.
+Additionally, 75 employees (FTE) and 105 volunteers (2017) are working in ReShare's activities.
+In 2014 ReShare started a retail chain in second-hand clothing.
 In 2017 there are 10 RESHARE STORES with over 500.000 visitors a year.
-In the coming years ReShare is planning to expand the number of RESHARE STORES.
+In the coming years, ReShare is planning to expand the number of RESHARE STORES.
 Currently, ReShare is participating in the innovative Fibersort project and in the European Clothing Action Plan (ECAP).

 FH Genbrug - DK is the clothing collecting branch of the Salvation Army in Denmark.
 From the first Door to Door collection in 1967, FH Genbrug has grown into an organisation collecting 5500 tonnes of clothes yearly from 1100 clothing banks.
 Every year 750 tonnes is run through the sorting facilities where the main focus is on collecting quality clothing for FH Genbrug stores.
 The rest is exported mostly via Fretex International.
 FH Genbrug has 20 stores of which selected ones are undergoing a total rebranding and renovation.
 Employment is offered to 53 people and 320 volunteers.
 The organisation also has its own brand - Salvation Army Redesign CPH - which offers unique and exclusive accessories created from discarded recycled clothes.
 This is how can be ensured that worn or discarded clothes are brought back into circulation.
 Overall FH Genbrug wish to make it easier for people to consume less, by selling quality second hand items and by offering repair and redesign of their own preloved clothes.